cessen/tenthash/docs/design_rationale.md

 ### Q. Why the 160-bit digest size?

-160 bits actually exceeds the design target for TentHash, which was 128 bits.
+TentHash's original intended digest size was actually 128 bits, matching most other large-size non-cryptographic hashes.

-The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the conservative collision resistance of TentHash's internal state.
+The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the conservative robustness against collisions of TentHash's internal state.
 And since people can always truncate down to 128 bits if desired, there isn't much reason to *not* provide 160 bits.

-Additionally, as a post-facto rationalization: if it turns out that TentHash's construction isn't as robust as I believe (which is a possibility for any hash design), the 160-bit digest makes it more likely that it will still be a robust message digest regardless.

 ### Q. Why the 256-bit internal state size?